lyenliang/tromegle/README.md

 Dependencies
 ========
-Tromegle requires that you have the latest version of [Twisted](http://twistedmatrix.com/) installed.
+Tromegle is maintained and tested on the latest version of [Twisted](http://twistedmatrix.com/).
+It is very likely to continue working with older versions, however.

 Canonical installation instructions can be found on the above website, but the following installation steps should work.